LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Troubleshooting-agent-workspace.md

 1. In the agent work space in LiveEngage audio notification is muted.
 Go to your agent status bar and unmute sound, as shown in the image below.

    ![](/img/troubleshooting-agentworkspace.png)
 2. The agent’s browser is not set to “Play Sounds in Webpages”.
 The agent should turn audio on in their browser.

-   – For Chrome browsers, see [Turn notifications on or off](https://support.google.com/chrome/answer/3220216?co=GENIE.Platform%3DDesktop&hl=en) in Google Chrome Help.
+   For Chrome browsers, see [Turn notifications on or off](https://support.google.com/chrome/answer/3220216?co=GENIE.Platform%3DDesktop&hl=en) in Google Chrome Help.

-   – For other browsers, search the browser’s Help for instructions on turning on audio.
+   For other browsers, search the browser’s Help for instructions on turning on audio.

-   – For Internet explorer, follow these steps:
+   For Internet Explorer, follow these steps:

 * Open Your Control Panel: The easiest way to open the Control Panel is to click on “Start” and then click on “Control Panel.”
 * Open the Internet Options: Use the search box to find the “Internet Options” section of the Control Panel.